Sunday Times blood libel cartoon, on Holocaust Memorial Day no less

 “Will cementing peace continue?” reads the caption beneath the image of a Quasimodo-like Netanyahu.
 As if this half-hearted attempt at a pun would help masquerade the overt racism within the image.
 No.

-I guess I was wrong on that count.
-I sure hope I’m not wrong on the other.
+We guess we were wrong on that count.
+Sure hope we're not wrong on the other.

 Read more on: blood libel, Israel , Benjamin Netanyahu, Holocaust Memorial Day, holocaust, david ward mp, sunday times, and The Sunday Times